Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

 In particular, we have found that the spectral coordinate $\cX_A$ is the square-root of the exponentiated, complexified Fenchel-Nielsen length coordinate.
 Much less trivial from this construction is that the spectral coordinate $\cX_B$ is the exponential of a complexified Fenchel-Nielsen twist parameter.

 We verify this claim by comparing the traces of the monodromy matrices for $\rho$ with a complex version of Okai's formula, which computes these traces in terms of the Fenchel-Nielsen twist parameter \cite{Okai}.
-(We also found it helpful to look at Kabaya's analysis in \cite{Kabaya}, in which a set of matrix generators of $SL(2,\C)$ flat connections is systemetically found in terms of a complexified version of the Fenchel-Nielsen coordinates and compared to Okai's formula for Fuchsian representations.)
+(We also found it helpful to look at Kabaya's analysis in \cite{Kabaya}, in which a set of matrix generators of $SL(2)$ flat connections is systemetically found in terms of a complexified version of the Fenchel-Nielsen coordinates and compared to Okai's formula for Fuchsian representations.)
+Let us consider the monodromy matrix $M_{\beta}$ along the loop $\beta$, illustrated in Figure~\ref{fig:four-holed-sphere-cycles}.